HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 #### protected int GetTrackHeight(int playerIndex, int trackIndex)
 Get the height of a certain track of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 of the list.

+#### protected int GetVideoWidth(int playerIndex)
+Get the width of the current track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected int GetVideoHeight(int playerIndex)
+Get the height of the current track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackID(int playerIndex, int trackIndex)
 Get the ID of a certain track of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackCount(int playerIndex)
 Get the number of tracks of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void SetTrack(int playerIndex, int trackIndex)
+#### protected void SelectTrack(int playerIndex, int bitrate)
-Set the track to be used.
-Using this disables ABR.
-The possible tracks can be obtained from the tracks returned from the method **GetTracks**.
+Select a certain track of a certain stream to be used as the main track.
+This action will disable ABR, to enable it again you can use **EnableABR** API.
+The possible tracks can be obtained from the tracks returned from the method GetTracks.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void DisableABR(int playerIndex)
-Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void EnableABR(int playerIndex)
 Enables the ABR to change automatically between tracks.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected float GetCurrentTime(int playerIndex)
+#### protected void DisableABR(int playerIndex)
-Get the playback's current time of a certain stream.
+Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected float GetDuration(int playerIndex)
-Get the duration of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected bool IsLive(int playerIndex)
 Returns true if a certain stream is a live stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void ChangeVideoContent(int playerIndex, string url)
-Change video content at run time of a certain stream.
-The **url** is the new content that will be running on the stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### public void SetLogLevel(LogLevel logLevel)
-Establishes the number of logs to be shown.
-The log levels are represented as an enum of integers, so every type of log whose representative integer is greater or equal to the established log level will be shown.
-The log levels to be used are (0 : DEBUG, 1 : INFO, 2 : WARNING, 3 : ERROR, 4 : NONE)

 #### protected float GetAdDuration(int playerIndex)
 Get the duration of a certain advertisement in milliseconds (ms).
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.